Frequently Asked Questions

 The maximum for single sites is 6 people (including children).
 Double sites allow up to 10 people.

-Full Hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
+RV-Only Full hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
 Tents are not allowed in full hookup sites.

-Tent-Only sites can accommodate one large 6-person tent or two small 3-person tents and one vehicle.
+Tent-Only No Hookup sites can accommodate one large 6-person tent or two small 3-person tents and one vehicle.

 How big can my tent be?

 The largest we can accommodate is one 6-person tent per site (approximately 12' x 16').
-Two smaller 3-person tents will work as long as they fit on the provided tent pad.
-If you plan to bring 2 large tents, you will need to rent two camp sites.
+Two smaller 3-person tents are allowed as long as they fit on the provided tent pad.
+If you plan to bring 2 large tents or more than 2 small tents, you will need to rent two camp sites.
 This is strictly enforced.
 Please check the tent pad size when making your reservation to be sure it will meet your needs.